 - By Florent Mathieu, Ceo of EikoSim

 As the European leader in space launchers, Ariane Group participates with EikoSim in multiple Research and Development projects, including a RAPID R&D project (“MUTATION”) funded by the Direction Générale de l’Armement.

 The Galileo dispenser project

 A dispenser is a system placed under the launcher fairing, which is designed to release one or several satellites during the launcher mission and to put them into orbit.

-- validating the behavior of the structure for these load cases.
+- Validating the behavior of the structure for these load cases.

-In practice, the post-test analysis had to demonstrate the model’s ability to predict the overall behavior of the structure as well as an acceptable difference between it and the test results through the various instrumentations put in place, notably concerning linearity of the overall behavior.
+In practice, the post-test analysis had to demonstrate the model’s ability to predict the overall shape and behavior material properties of finite elements of the structure as well as an acceptable difference between it and the test results through the various instrumentations put in place, notably concerning the linearity of the overall behavior.

-With this point of view, this test responded to an opportunity: assessing a new instrumentation process, embedding a wide range of instrumentation, and allowing a post-test analysis with an optimized test-simulation correlation through a “digital twin for solid mechanics”.
+With this point of view, this test responded to an opportunity in three steps: assessing a new instrumentation process, embedding a wide range of instrumentation and correlation metrics, and allowing a post-test analysis with an optimized test-simulation correlation through a “digital twin for solid mechanics.”

 How Ariane Group seeks to save up to 30% of analysis time with EikoSim